Tag: database

 CREATE INDEX idx_customer_id ON orders (customer_id);

-⚠️ Gotcha: Be cautious with over-indexing.
-Each index adds overhead for INSERT, UPDATE, and DELETE operations.
-Focus on indexing columns that are frequently used in WHERE clauses, JOIN conditions, or ORDER BY statements.
+Warning: Over-indexing can hurt performance.
+Each index adds overhead for write operations (INSERT, UPDATE, DELETE).
+Focus on columns frequently used in WHERE clauses, JOINs, or ORDER BY statements.

 -- Example: Fetching the first 10 rows